Autodesk-Forge/forge-autodesk.build.api-postman.collection/Form API/README.md

 3. **Form Data**: Follow [this help](https://help.autodesk.com/view/BUILD/ENU/?guid=Build_Forms_about_forms_html) of Form to prepare some Form templates (pdf and web-form), and prepare some forms that come from templates.
 At least one form from pdf template and one form from web-form template.

 4. The API requires 3 legged token.
-Ensure the user (to autoruzie data access of the Forge app) is project member and is collaborator or reviewer of Form.
+Ensure the user (to authoriaze data access of the Forge app) is project member and is collaborator or reviewer of Form.

 ## Setup Postman environment and Authorization:
-1. Import Postman environment & collection, please setup the following environment vialables,
+1. Import Postman environment & collection, please setup the following environment variables,
     - client_id:     Forge App Id.
     - client_secret: Forge App Secret.
     - acc_account_name: The name of ACC account that you want to test with.